-Our students are enriched by their participation in a wide range of academic programs including: Academic excursions, subject specific immersion events (Vietnam Day, Maths Week, and Languages Day), the Hearts and Minds Philosophy and Rhetoric program and a range of visiting speakers.
+Our students are enriched by their participation in a wide range of academic programs including Academic excursion, subject specific immersion events (Vietnam Day, Maths Week and Languages Day), the Hearts and Minds Philosophy and Rhetoric program, participation in external competitions (and a range of visiting speakers).

-Other academic enrichment programs are available to all but may only be accessed some students.
-Examples of these programs include: subject specific academic support, Focus On, Public Speaking and Debating, Robotics and lunchtime clubs and associations.
+Other academic enrichment programs are available to all but may only be accessed by some students.
+Examples of these programs include subject specific academic support, Focus On, Public Speaking and Debating, Robotics and lunchtime clubs and associations.

-The aims of the academic extension program at Barker are:
+The aims of the Gifted and Talented program at Barker are:

-• To extend the learning of students with high intellectual ability and provide challenging learning environments
+- To extend the learning of students with high intellectual ability and provide challenge learning environments.

 The program of academic extension is based on the work of Francois Gagne and his Differentiated Model of Giftedness and Talent.
 Gagne's model recognises the features giftedness (Natural Abilities) and the dynamic process of translating these gifts into systematically developed skills (talents).

-At entry points, and as students progress through the School, a number of measures will be used to identify intellectually able students.
-These will likely include, low-stakes ability testing, subject specific testing and above level testing.
-The College also values teacher recommendation as a measure of suitability for participation in extension classes.
+A number of measures will be used to identify intellectually able students.
+These include, low-stakes ability testing, subject specific testing and above level testing.
+The College also values parent and teacher nomination as a measure of suitability for participation in extension classes.

 In Years 7-10, most mandatory subjects are organised in ability groups, with students identified as being of high intellectual ability placed in extension classes.
 Extension classes will follow similar programs of study but are characterised by: